 To obtain a permit application, residents may:

 - pick one up at the Bureau: 6125 Preservation Drive, Ste.
 140, Chattanooga, TN 37416-3740.

 Residents will be charged a processing fee to help cover the expense of the program.
-Burning sites within the city limits of Chattanooga, Collegedale, East Ridge, Red Bank, and Ridgeside require a $50 fee and an inspection, completed by our Bureau Investigator, prior to receiving a permit.
-This can take up to a week to finalize.
-All other areas in Hamilton County require a $5 fee and usually do not need an inspection.
+Burning sites within the city limits of Chattanooga, Collegedale, East Ridge, Red Bank, and Ridgeside require a $60 fee and an inspection, completed by our Bureau Investigator, prior to receiving a permit.
+This application will need to be turned in no later than noon on Thursday, April 26, 2018.
+All other areas in Hamilton County require a $10 fee and usually do not need an inspection.

 Recreational fires are allowed during the restriction period.
 A recreational fire is a cooking or campfire, using charcoal or clean, untreated firewood, that is limited to two feet by three feet in size.
 These can occur in designated areas or on private property for cooking, pleasure, or ceremonial purposes.

 “We realize that seasonal burning restrictions cause a level of inconvenience for our community,” said Bob Colby, Director of the Air Pollution Control Bureau.
 “However, enacting the restrictions during the five hottest months of the year—when both ozone and fine particles are at their highest levels—provides a real air quality benefit.
 It also encourages people to look into alternatives to burning, like chipping or composting.”